Hugh Tennent: Career

 In his late teens Tennent took on a senior management role until in 1884, aged 21, he became sole partner of the firm and proprietor of the works.
 His 21st birthday was celebrated by a banquet in Glasgow City Hall and upon taking control of his father’s business he gave gifts of money to all his employees, numbering at that time between five and six hundred.

 Hugh Tennent took a close interest in the German industry and its rapid expansion into export markets.
 In 1881, while still in a senior management position, he travelled on the first of many visits to Bavaria.
 He was accompanied by Wyllie Clarke, who later became managing director.
 During the trip they familiarised themselves with lager brewing.

 Inspired by the Bavarian lagers Hugh Tennent first brewed Tennent's lager in 1885.
 The transition to lager production was made easier as key parts of the brewing processes in Scotland and Bavaria were similar for example low-temperature fermentation.
 He later built a new lager brewery on the Wellpark site, which was begun in 1889 and completed in 1891.
 At the time the enterprise earned the contempt of a local newspaper who hailed it as a ‘madman’s dream’.
 The lager brewery was set up by engineers with the firm L.A.
 Riedinger of Augsburg, which had previously set up plants in locations as far apart as Tiflis, Yoklahoma, Cuba and Buenos Aires.

 Death

-Hugh Tennent died at 40 Westbourne Gardens in Glasgow, unmarried and childless, in 1890 at age twenty-seven.
+Hugh Tennent died at 40 Westbourne Gardens in Glasgow, unmarried and childless, in 1890 at age twenty-six.
 His body is buried at the base of the rockface in the southmost section of the Glasgow Necropolis facing the Wellpark Brewery.

 Above his share of the firm, his personal estate was worth at least a quarter of a million pounds.
 A second Tennent trust was set up to run the business, but Hugh Tennent was the last member of the family in direct control of Tennent’s.